arafatDU/cs50/README.md

 # CS50- Introduction to Computer Science
 ### Harvard University

-Here is all codes I did while learning from Harvard's CS50-Introduction to Computer Science
+Here are all the codes I did while learning from Harvard's CS50-Introduction to Computer Science
 <br><br>

 #### This 10 weeks course included: